 The country is known for its Monte Carlo Casino and its grand prix racing circuit.
 It also participates in competitive football matches.

 Saint Kitts and Nevis (53,000 residents)

 Saint Kitts and Nevis is mainly a nation made up of two islands in the Caribbean.
-It has around 53,000 residents.
+It has around 53,000 residents and it’s the smallest country in the Caribbean by population.
 Its population has remained the same for many years.